 The school was established to offer an alternative route into architecture and associated disciplines in response to the radical changes in architectural practice in the past decades.

 The Paris School offers a new pedagogical structure, combining core architectural components with emerging professional and intellectual requirements, better preparing its graduates for work in practice, establishing their own practices, or work in related fields.
 Each tutor at the PSA is also active in practice, so that we retain our strong connection to industry

 The school was founded by practitioners in Paris who work around Europe, and who have either taught or graduated from the schools in Europe and the US.
 As the English language cements its position as the global lingua franca, and regulatory reform by the European Union brings greater uniformity to architectural practice within the bloc, the need for an anglophone European school in Paris has never been more pressing.

 In addition, the school places importance on the study of architectural, artistic, philosophical, legal and construction methodologies pertinent to different jurisdictions to allow graduates to work seamlessly across Europe and the world.
 This cultural exchange promotes and reinforces the international focus of the school and its pedagogy.

 A New School

 In development since 2016 the Paris School offers a single post-graduate course in Architecture.
 The post-graduate course commences on the third Monday in September, when the intake of year 1 students join the school (equivalent to the first year of masters studies).
 ECTS (European Credit Transfer and Accumulation System) will apply to the school, the two year course offering a total of 120 Credits.
 The school is also completing the process of registration with Répertoire national des certifications professionnelles who accredit private educational institutions in France.

-Our cohort of students will form a critical part of our course development, with a student council with the power to propose additional subjects as technologies and cultures evolve, develop exchange relationships with other institutions, and create, amend and vote on the school’s charter.
+Our cohort of students will form a critical part of our course development, with a student council with the opportunity to propose additional subjects as technologies and cultures evolve, develop exchange relationships with other institutions, and meet with the school's leadership, the Academic Council.